bridgecrewio/yor/README.md

 Tags can be used for security, cost allocation, automation, console organization, access control, and operations.

-Yor is an open-source tool that helps to manage tags in a consistent manner across infrastructure as code frameworks (Terraform, Cloudformation, Kubernetes, and Serverless Framework) .
+Yor is an open-source tool that helps to manage tags in a consistent manner across infrastructure as code frameworks (Terraform, Cloudformation, and Serverless Framework) .
 By auto-tagging in IaC you will be able to trace any cloud resource from code to cloud.
 Yor enables version-controlled owner assignment and resource tracing based git history.
 It also can extend tag enforcement logic by loading external tagging logic into the CI/CD pipeline.

 ## Features
+* Simple tagging - tag a directory IaC resource by user input

-* Yor collects data from [git-blame](https://git-scm.com/docs/git-blame) and enables mapping individual resources to specific commits.
-It can be run automatically
+* Git tagging - Yor collects data from [git-blame](https://git-scm.com/docs/git-blame) and enables mapping individual resources to specific commits and users.
 * ```yor_trace``` tag enables full attribution between build time and run time resources.
-* ```git_*``` tags  connect cloud resources to individual git commits and enable assigning clear ownership between developers and the resources they routinely change.

 ### Supported tags